JuliaQUBO/QUBOTools.jl/docs/src/manual/6-solutions.md

 ## Tabular distribution caches

 Solver-independent sample distributions can be exported as CSV files with [`QUBOTools.write_samples`](@ref) and loaded again with [`QUBOTools.read_samples`](@ref).
 The CSV schema is stable and includes the sample rank, state, reads, value, and probability by default.
-Solution metadata, frame information, and package versions are stored as embedded JSON metadata, or in a JSON sidecar when `metadata_path` is provided.
+Solution metadata, frame information, bit order, and package versions are stored as embedded JSON metadata, or in a JSON sidecar when `metadata_path` is provided.

 ```julia
 solution = QUBOTools.solution(model)